- Stereotactic biopsy—A computer is used to help locate where the biopsy will be taken, so only a small hole will be

 - Signs of infection, including fever and chills

-- Nausea and/or vomiting that you cannot control with the medicines you were given, or that continue for more than two days after leaving the hospital
+- Nausea and/or vomiting that you cannot control with the medications you were given, or that continue for more than two days after leaving the hospital

 - Pain that you cannot control with the medications you have been given

 - Trouble controlling your bladder and/or bowels

 About stereotactic brain biopsy.
 University of Florida Department of Neurosurgery website.
 Available at: http://www.neurosurgery.ufl.edu/clinical-specialties/stereotactic-brain-biopsy.shtml.
 Accessed December 5, 2014.